thebugcode/SwiftCompilerBug/README.md

 # SwiftCompilerBug

-This demo project shows how subclassing a file with an private field gives a compile error when deploying on a real device.
+This demo project shows how subclassing a class with a private field gives a compile error when deploying on a real device.

 Steps to reproduce.